GRBs from Collapse of Thorne-\.Zytkow-like Objects as the Aftermath of WD-NS Coalescence: Explanations for two peculiar GRBs

 \end{itemize}

 We then fit our model (Eq.
-(18)) to above observational data using a self-developed Bayesian Monte-Carlo fitting package, $McEasyFit$ \citep{Zha2015}, which ensures that the reliable best-fit parameters and their uncertainties can be realistically determined by the converged MC chains.
-The free parameters as well as their allowed ranges are listed in Table \ref{tab:parameters}.
-The priors of the fitting free parameters are set to uniform (those listed as ``\textit{parameter name}" in Table \ref{tab:parameters}) or log uniform (those listed as ``\textit{log parameter name}" in Table 1) distributions in physically allowed large ranges (see below).
+(19)) to the above observational data using a self-developed Bayesian Monte Carlo fitting package, McEasyFit \citep{Zha2015}, which ensures that the reliable best-fit parameters and their uncertainties can be realistically determined by the converged Monte Carlo chains.
+The free parameters, as well as their allowed ranges, are listed in Table \ref{tab:parameters}.
+The priors of the fitting free parameters are set to uniform (those listed as ``parameter name" in Table \ref{tab:parameters}) or log uniform (those listed as ``log parameter name" in Table \ref{tab:parameters}) distributions in physically allowed large ranges (see below).
 Our model successfully fit the data.
-The best-fit parameters as well as their constraints are listed in Table \ref{tab:parameters} and plotted in Figure \ref{fig:3}.
-The model predictions using the best-fit parameters are over-plotted in Figure \ref{fig:2}.
+The best-fit parameters, as well as their constraints, are listed in Table \ref{tab:parameters} and plotted in Figure \ref{fig:3}.
+The model predictions using the best-fit parameters are overplotted in Figure \ref{fig:2}.

 Our fit highlights the following physical constraints of the system: \begin{itemize} \item $\xi$.
-The best-fit value of the energy ejection ratio, $\xi$, is constrained at $0.54^{+0.06}_{-0.29}$, indicating that half of the spin-down energy injects into the ejecta.
+The best-fit value of the energy ejection ratio, $\xi$, is constrained at $0.35_{-0.09}^{+0.18}$, indicating that one-third of the spindown energy is injected into the ejecta.

 \item $\kappa$.
-Our result shows the opacity of the ejecta is $\kappa = 50.22^{+1.17}_{-32.00}$.
-Such a large opacity suggest the ejecta should be rich in heavy elements \citep{Yu2018,Tan2020}, possibly brought by the effect of rebound shock.
+Our result shows the opacity of the ejecta is $\kappa = 19.40_{-4.73}^{+6.56}$.
+Such a large opacity suggests the ejecta should be rich in heavy elements \citep{Yu2018,Tan2020,Yang2022}, possibly brought by the effect of the neutron capture process.